University at Buffalo · Department of Philosophy

 Admission requires an undergraduate degree.
 Philosophy graduates—trained in logic and argumentation—are especially well suited, and the program also welcomes applicants from computer science, management, information studies, and other STEM and humanities fields.

-Prospective MS students can click here for admission to the Spring 2026 semester.
+Prospective MS students can click below to apply for admission to the Spring 2026 semester.

 Apply Here

-Graduates and collaborators of the UB Department of Philosophy now work and study around the world in government, industry, and academia.
+Graduates and collaborators of the UB Department of Philosophy come from a wide range of fields—philosophy, computer science, linguistics, information science, healthcare, biomedical research, geography, finance, logistics, defense, engineering, publishing, manufacturing, and data-intensive industries.
+Some join straight from undergraduate study; others bring research experience or established careers.
+They now work and study around the world in government, industry, and academia, contributing to funded research and practical applications of ontology.
 Our research community collaborates closely with institutions such as:

 Together, these students and partners form a worldwide network contributing to the continued growth and practical impact of applied ontology.